History of Orange, Texas Rotary Club

 The Rotary Club of Orange, Texas USA is proud of its heritage and looks forward to meeting the opportunities and challenges that future years might bring as its members continue to put "Service Above Self" in their personal or business environments.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-History of Rotary International (here, next to this marker); Henry Jacob Lutcher (a few steps from this marker); Henry Jacob Lutcher Stark (a few steps from this marker); Leonard Frederick Benckenstein (within shouting distance of this marker); Ever Changing Landscapes (within shouting distance of this marker); W.H.
-Stark House (about 300 feet away, measured in a direct line); William Henry Stark (about 400 feet away); First Baptist Church of Orange (about 600 feet away).
+History of Rotary International (here, next to this marker); Henry Jacob Lutcher (a few steps from this marker); Henry Jacob Lutcher Stark (a few steps from this marker); Leonard Frederick Benckenstein (within shouting distance of this marker); Ever Changing Landscapes (within shouting distance of this marker); The City of Orange (about 300 feet away, measured in a direct line); W.H.
+Stark House (about 300 feet away); William Henry Stark (about 400 feet away).
 Touch for a list and map of all markers in Orange.

 More about this marker.
 Located in Stark Park.

 Credits.
 This page was last revised on April 15, 2018.
-This page originally submitted on April 15, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 82 times since then and 2 times this year.
+It was originally submitted on April 15, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 153 times since then and 12 times this year.
 Photos: 1, 2. submitted on April 15, 2018.